guyhoffman/podpuller/README.md

 The config file is read from `~/.config/podpuller/feeds.conf` and you have an example [here](https://github.com/guyhoffman/podpuller/blob/main/feeds.example.conf).
 It is pretty straightforward:

 ##### Global Configs
-- `data directory`: Where to store the SQL database of downloaded and listened episodes
+- `data directory`: Where to store the SQL database of downloaded and listened episodes.
 - `download directory`: Where to download the podcasts to.
 - `mp3 player directory`: Where to sync the download directory to.

 ##### Feed Configs